Testing New Physics in Oscillations at a Neutrino Factory: Introduction

 Neutrino physics has entered the precision era after a non-zero $\theta_{13}$ mixing angle was measured \cite{DayaBay:2012fng,RENO:2012mkc,DoubleChooz:2014kuw,RENO:2018dro,DoubleChooz:2019qbj,DayaBay:2022orm}.
 Still, there are three main unknowns in the standard three-flavor neutrino oscillation framework: the neutrino mass ordering, the octant of $\theta_{23}$, and the value of $\delta_{CP}$ \cite{Denton:2022een,Denton:2025jkt}.
 The next-generation neutrino oscillation experiments like JUNO \cite{JUNO:2015zny}, Hyper-Kamiokande \cite{Hyper-Kamiokande:2018ofw}, and DUNE \cite{DUNE:2020ypp}, are expected to address these unknowns.
 However, the experimental sensitivities to the standard oscillation parameters can be reduced in the presence of physics beyond the Standard Model (BSM), such as non-standard interaction \cite{Farzan:2017xzy,Proceedings:2019qno} and CPT violation \cite{Arguelles:2022tki}.
 In addition, given the open theoretical and experimental questions related to neutrinos, it is important to search for additional new physics in the neutrino sector wherever possible.

 However, there exist degeneracies between many of the new physics parameters and the standard oscillation parameters, which may make it challenging to search for new physics even with the upcoming planned experiments.
 There are several experimental proposals beyond the upcoming JUNO, Hyper-Kamiokande, and DUNE programs that aim to break these degeneracies and improve the sensitivities to both BSM parameters and the standard oscillation parameters.
-First, a multi-baseline setup such as the T2HKK experiment \cite{Hyper-Kamiokande:2016srs}, long-baseline experiments targetting the second maximum such as ESSnuSB \cite{ESSnuSB:2021azq}, and atmospheric neutrino experiments \cite{Razzaque:2014vba,Kelly:2019itm} can resolve the degeneracies by measuring neutrino oscillations at different baselines.
-Secondly, similar to the DUNE experiment \cite{DUNE:2020ypp} the P2O experiment \cite{Akindinov:2019flp} can search for differences between BSM and standard oscillations in a broad energy spectrum.
-Thirdly, an additional low-energy neutrino source from muon decay at rest \cite{Ge:2016dlx} can reduce the new physics impact and provide a clean measurement of standard oscillation parameters, which in turn gives a better sensitivity to new physics parameters when combined with a high-energy neutrino beam.
+First, a multi-baseline setup such as the proposed long-baseline experiments T2HKK \cite{Hyper-Kamiokande:2016srs} and ESSnuSB \cite{ESSnuSB:2021azq} targeting the second maximum could provide a different handle on the oscillation physics, as could the proposed P2O experiment \cite{Akindinov:2019flp}.
+Second, an additional low-energy neutrino source from muon decay at rest \cite{Ge:2016dlx} can reduce the new physics impact and provide a clean measurement of standard oscillation parameters, which in turn gives a better sensitivity to new physics parameters when combined with a high-energy neutrino beam.
 Finally, performing a joint analysis of all experiments is desirable to resolve degeneracies and benefit from complementarities to provide stringent constraints on BSM scenarios (as done in \cite{Coloma:2023ixt} in the case of new interactions).